pytorch/pytorch/docs/source/notes/multiprocessing.rst

     not ``None``, it is also shared.
-After a :class:`~torch.Tensor` without a :attr:`torch.Tensor.grad` field is sent to the other process, it creates a standard process-specific ``.grad`` :class:`~torch.Tensor` that is not automatically shared across all processes like how the :class:`~torch.Tensor`'s data has been shared.
+After a :class:`~torch.Tensor` without a :attr:`torch.Tensor.grad` field is sent to the other process, it creates a standard process-specific ``.grad`` :class:`~torch.Tensor` that is not automatically shared across all processes, unlike how the :class:`~torch.Tensor`'s data has been shared.

 This allows to implement various training methods, like Hogwild, A3C, or any